Explorer, author and pioneering champion for wilderness protection

-Ernest Carl Oberholtzer, also known as “Ober”, was an explorer, author and pioneering champion for the protection of wilderness - in particular the Quetico-Superior area that bridges Minnesota and Ontario, Canada.
+Ernest Carl Oberholtzer, also known as “Ober”, was a pioneering champion for the protection of wilderness—in particular the Quetico-Superior area that bridges Minnesota and Ontario, Canada.

 During his youth, Oberholtzer contracted rheumatic fever, which led to a lifelong heart condition.
 In spite of this, he was a an avid recreationist, often camping in true wilderness without guides or maps.
 It is believed that he was the first person to ever photograph a moose.